 Contrary to popular belief, DID is not rare, but relatively common.
 According to the ISSTD, a DID diagnosis affects around 1-3% of the population.
 Although DID is a common disorder, only around 6% of people with DID make their diagnosis obvious on an ongoing basis (ISSTD, 2011).
 This means that there are many clients who are either misdiagnosed or untreated.
 It is important for mental health professionals to be trained in how to assess and treat this population.

 Counselors • Social Workers • Psychologists • Case Managers • Addiction Counselors Therapists • Marriage & Family Therapists • Other Mental Health Professionals • Nurses

 - A PDF file of the presentation slides will be emailed.

 - The CEU test and course evaluation will be emailed.

-- This program can allow you to proceed at your own pace, in your own time and space.
+- This program has the advantage of allowing you to proceed at your own pace, in your own time and space.

 Pasadena Trauma Therapy, Inc. is approved by the California Association of Marriage and Family Therapists (CAMFT) to sponsor continuing education for MFTs, LCSWs, and LPCCs.
 Pasadena Trauma Therapy, Inc. maintains responsibility for any program/course and its content.
 Provider Number 86858.